Lamine Gassama

-Lamine Gassama (born 20 October 1989) is a Senegalese professional footballer who most recently played as a right back for Swiss club Lausanne-Ouchy.
+Lamine Gassama (born 20 October 1989) is a Senegalese former professional footballer who played as a right back.

 Career

 Early career

 Gassama grew up in the neighbourhood of La Castellane in the city of Marseille.
 He began his career playing for FC Martigues, just north of his hometown.
 After spending two years in the youth system, he returned to Marseille and joined local club Aubagne FC.
 There, he caught the attention of Olympique Lyonnais and joined the club's academy the following year.

 Lyon

 Before the start of the 2008–09 season, Gassama was promoted to the first-team squad participating in Lyon's pre-season tour.
 He appeared in all five matches including starts against Nîmes Olympique, Rapid București, and AS Nancy.
 On 2 September 2008, it was announced by Lyon that Gassama had signed a professional contract keeping him with the champions until 2011.
 He made his professional football debut on 29 October 2008 against FC Sochaux-Montbéliard starting in the right back position.
 The match resulted in a 2–0 victory with Gassama playing the full 90 minutes.

 Gassama made seven league appearances, and also made his debut in the UEFA Champions League starting Lyon's final group stage match against Bayern Munich, with his primary responsibility being to contain fellow Frenchman and the much more experienced Franck Ribéry.
 The matchup, in the end, was unquestionably in Ribéry's favor, as Lyon lost the match 2–3 with the French talisman being involved in two of Bayern's goals and Gassama being substituted out in the 64th minute.